massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/CFEE/getting-started-eirini.md

 ## Step 2: Create your instance
 {: #create-environment}

-Before you create your CFEE, make sure that you are in the {{site.data.keyword.Bluemix_notm}} account where you want to create the environment, and that you have the required access policies (step 1 above).
+Before you create your CFEE, make sure that you are in the {{site.data.keyword.cloud_notm}} account where you want to create the environment, and that you have the required access policies (step 1 above).

-1. Open the {{site.data.keyword.Bluemix_notm}} [catalog](https://cloud.ibm.com/catalog).
+1. Open the {{site.data.keyword.cloud_notm}} [catalog](https://cloud.ibm.com/catalog).

 2. Locate the {{site.data.keyword.cfee_full_notm}} service in the catalog and click it to open the overview page for the service.
 That first page provides an overview of the main features of the service.
 Click **Continue**.